Life As a Molecular and Cellular Biologist

-In the United States, there were 38,700 jobs for Molecular and Cellular Biologist in 2016.
+There were about 38,700 jobs for Molecular and Cellular Biologist in 2016 (in the United States).
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Molecular and Cellular Biologist by 2026.
-There will be an estimated 3,700 positions for Molecular and Cellular Biologist per year.
+Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.

 The states with the most job growth for Molecular and Cellular Biologist are Nevada, Utah, and Ohio.
 Watch out if you plan on working in Wyoming, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.